 Starting from the Ganz CORTROL Mobile version 1.7 and Ganz CORTROL version 1.8.0, it is possible to send the GPS coordinates of the smart device to the Ganz CORTROL server.
-The coordinates are then displayed on top of the live and recorded video, and they are also used to trace the device on geo maps.
+The coordinates are then displayed on the top of the Live and Recorded video, and they are also used to trace the device on Geo maps.

-GPS coordinates displaying on top of the video streamed from Ganz CORTROL Mobile
+GPS coordinates displayed on the top of the video stream in the Ganz CORTROL Client